IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 4. Considers each value in `arr_1d` to be defined per column
 5. Considers each value in `arr_2d` to be defined per element

-Which yields the same result as if we had aligned the arrays prior to indexing:
+Which yields the same result as if we had aligned the arrays prior to indexing (= memory expensive):

 ```pycon
 >>> target_shape = (3, 3)